cac-t-u-s/cac-t-u-s.github.io/pages/write-library.md

 > **Warning:** GitHub users/dowloaders -- when dowloading a repository (say, for the library "my-lib"), GitHub may append the name of the branch to the downloaded packages ("my-lib-master.zip", etc.), preventing the lib to be recognised for its true name.
 If this is the case, just rename the folder after downloading it.

-### Contents and syntax of the .omlib file
+### Contents and syntax of the .olib file

-The .omlib file (_my-lib.omlib_) contains list with the information necessary to display and load the library in OM#:
+The .olib file (_my-lib.olib_) contains list with the information necessary to display and load the library in OM#:

 ```cl
 (:om-lib